VCTLabs/cp210x-program/README.rst

              YOUR CP210x USELESS OR DESTROY IT.
 Be aware that the original (and current) version was only tested on CP2102.

-The CP210x is an USB-to-serial chip used in a lot of USB devices (similar to FTDIs and PL2303).
-The CP210x has a EEPROM on the chip which can be programmed via USB.
-Silabs provides already a library and gui programm to program this EEPROM, but only for windows.
+The CP210x is a series of USB-to-serial chip used in a lot of USB devices (similar to FTDIs and PL2303).
+Certain CP210x devices have an EEPROM on the chip which can be programmed via USB, while others only have the OTP EPROM (which cannot be reprogrammed; see `Model notes`_).
+Silabs provides various source code examples for Windows and Linux, and multiple drivers for Windows.

 This project uses results from monitoring the USB bus when the windows library programms an CP210x.
 The windows library was not disassembled for this protocol